alicewy/alicewy.github.io/projects/project-2.md

 <b>A core belief</b>

-As a student, rarely would one hear that a tutor isn't trying to help you get an A. What I said might seem out of the ordinary, but if it is normal, then it would certainly follow the philosphy at the Learning Assistance Center (LAC).
+As a student, rarely would one hear that a tutor isn't trying to help you get an A. What I said might seem out of the ordinary, but if it is normal, then it would certainly follow the philosophy of the Learning Assistance Center (LAC).
 The more I attended the trainings, the more I learned what it meant to tutor at the LAC.
-My job wasn't only just to teach a student enough to get an A, but instead, it was to teach them how to learn, and how to become an independent learner.
+My job wasn't just to teach a student enough to get an A, but instead, it was to teach them how to learn, and how to become an independent learner.
 Not to say that the grade didn't matter, but that individual growth was definitely the most valuable aspect, and the vision of the LAC.

 <b>The First Tutees, the mistakes, and the ones that will be after</b>